Aircraft activities

 Fees

-If you are applying for a concession for recreational use of a private aircraft (ie you are not receiving any commercial gains from the activity), we will discount the processing fee by 50%.
+If you are applying to use a private aircraft for personal recreational use with no commercial gain, we will discount your processing fee by 50%.

 Additional applications